The Boeing Company [BA] Price Analysis: Next Bullish Target is $194.39

 The Boeing Company [NYSE:BA]: Analyst Rating and Earnings

 Stock traders often pay close attention what Wall Street analysts have to say about a potential investment.
 For The Boeing Company [BA], the latest consensus recommendation available followed its financial results for the fiscal quarter ending in 12/30/2019.
-The average 12-month price forecast for this stock is $152.28, with the high estimate being $440.00, the low estimate being $95.00 and the median estimate amounting to $164.00.
-This is compared to its latest closing price of $162.00.
+On average, stock market experts give BA an Overweight rating.
+The average 12-month price forecast for this stock is $130.70, with the high estimate being $440.00, the low estimate being $95.00 and the median estimate amounting to $164.00.
+This is compared to its latest closing price of $149.14.

 Wall Street analysts provide their ratings on a scale of 1 to 5, and the current average score for The Boeing Company [BA] is sitting at 3.40.
 This is compared to 1 month ago, when its average rating was 3.38.